manups4e/FxEvents/README.md

 With FxEvents you can send and get values between client and server using an advanced event handling process.
 Signatures are encrypted per each client and using the provided MsgPack binary serialization you can hide contents from malicious clients!
-To work you only need to add `FXEvents.Client.dll` or `FXEvents.Server.dll` and `Newtonsoft.Json.dll` (In case of json serialization) to your resource.
+To work you only need to add `FxEvents.Client.dll` or `FxEvents.Server.dll` and `Newtonsoft.Json.dll` (In case of json serialization) to your resource.
 No need of any external library for MsgPack, the event system uses the internal MsgPack dll provided internally by fivem itself!!

 [Discord Server Invite](https://discord.gg/KKN7kRT2vM)